 BOT 1013.
 INTRODUCTION TO KEYBOARDING.
-This course provides an introduction to basic word processing commands and essential skill development using the touch system on the alphabetic keyboard.
-It is for students with little or no experience on the keyboard.
-(Lecture, 3 hrs)
+This course provides an introduction to keyboarding skill development using the touch system on the alphabetic keyboard.
+Course emphasis will be on speed and accuracy when keying documents and timed writings.
+(Lecture, 3 hrs.)

-BOT 1113.
-DOCUMENT FORMATTING AND PRODUCTION.
-This course focuses on improving keyboarding techniques using the touch method and on production of documents using word processing functions.
-(Lecture, 2 hrs; Lab, 2 hrs) Prerequisite: Introduction to Keyboarding (BOT 1013) OR consent of instructor.
+BOT 1233.
+MICROSOFT WORD I. This course focuses on improving keyboarding techniques using the touch method and on production of documents using Microsoft Word functions.
+(Lecture, 2 hrs.; Lab, 2 hrs.)

-BOT 1123.
-KEYBOARDING SKILL BUILDING.
-This course further develops keyboard techniques emphasizing speed and accuracy.
-Prerequisite: Document Formatting and Production (BOT 1113) (Lecture, 2 hrs; Lab, 2 hrs)

-BOT 1133.
-MICROCOMPUTER APPLICATIONS.
-This course will introduce an operating system and word processing, spreadsheet, database management, and presentation software applications.
-(Lecture, 2 hrs; Lab, 2 hrs) Prerequisite: Introduction to Keyboarding (BOT 1013) OR consent of instructor.

-BOT 1143.
-WORD PROCESSING.
-This course focuses on production of documents using word processing functions.
+BOT 1243.
+MICROSOFT WORD II.
+This course is a continuation of Microsoft[®] Word[®] I and focuses on production of documents using Microsoft[®] Word[®].
 Production with accuracy is stressed and practice is given through a variety of documents for skill building.
-Prerequisites: Mechanics of Communication (BOT 1713), Microcomputer Applications (BOT 1133), and Document Formatting and Production (BOT 1113) or consent of instructor.
-(2 hr Lecture, 2 hr Lab)

-- BOT 1213.
-PROFESSIONAL DEVELOPMENT.
-This course develops an awareness of interpersonal skills essential for job success.
-(Lecture, 3 hrs) - BOT 1313.
+BOT 1313.
 APPLIED BUSINESS MATH.
 This course is designed to develop competency in mathematics for business use.
+(Lecture, 3 hrs.)

-(Lecture, 3 hrs) - BOT 1413.
+BOT 1413.
 RECORDS MANAGEMENT.
 This course focuses on the systems approach to managing recorded information in any form.
-Emphasis is placed on the three categories into which records generally fall and the treatment of these categories in proper management, storage, and retrieval.
-(Lecture, 3 hrs) - BOT 1433.
+Emphasis is placed on the three categories into which records generally fall and the treatment of these categories both physically and electronically of proper management, storage, and retrieval.
+(Lecture, 3 hrs.)

+BOT 1433.
 BUSINESS ACCOUNTING.
-This course is designed to develop an understanding of recording, classifying, and summarizing business transactions and events with insight into interpreting and reporting the resulting effects upon the business.
-(Lecture, 3 hrs) - BOT 1443.
+This course is designed to develop an understanding of analyzing, recording, classifying, and summarizing financial information of a sole proprietorship with insight into interpreting and reporting the resulting effects upon the business.
+(Lecture, 3 hrs.)

+BOT 1443.
 ADVANCED BUSINESS ACCOUNTING.
-This course is a continuation of BOT 1433 Business Accounting.
-(Lecture, 3 hrs) Prerequisite: Business Accounting (BOT 1433). - BOT 1513.
+This course is a continuation of BOT 1433 - Business Accounting with emphasis in advanced accounting topics.
+(Lecture, 3 hrs.)
+Prerequisite: Business Accounting (BOT 1433)

+BOT 1493.
+SOCIAL MEDIA MANAGEMENT.
+This course teaches students how to develop and maintain a social media presence in a personal and professional capacity.
+Students will engage in community and internet-based projects with special emphasis on blogs, wikis, social networking sites, photo-sharing sites, instant messaging, video-sharing sites, podcasts, widgets, virtual worlds and more.
+(Lecture, 2 hrs.; Lab 2 hrs.)

+BOT 1513.
 MACHINE TRANSCRIPTION.
 This course is designed to teach transcription of a wide variety of business communications from machine dictation.
-(Lecture, 2 hrs; Lab, 2 hrs) Prerequisite: Word Processing Applications (BOT 1143). - BOT 1613.
-MEDICAL OFFICE TERMINOLOGY I. This course is a study of medical language relating to the various body systems including diseases, physical conditions, procedures, clinical specialties, and abbreviations.
+(Lecture, 2 hrs.; Lab, 2 hrs.)
+Prerequisite: Word Processing Applications (BOT 1143)

+BOT 1613.
+MEDICAL OFFICE TERMINOLOGY I. This course is a study of medical language relating to the various body systems including human anatomy and physiology, diseases/pathology, physical conditions, procedures, clinical specialties, and abbreviations.
 Emphasis is placed on correct spelling and pronunciation.
+(Lecture, 3 hrs.)

-(Lecture, 3 hrs) - BOT 1623.
+BOT 1623.
 MEDICAL OFFICE TERMINOLOGY II.
-This course presents medical terminology pertaining to human anatomy in the context of body systems.
-Emphasis is directed toward medical terminology as it relates to Medical Office Technology.
-(Lecture 3 hrs) - BOT 1713.
+This course is a continuation of Medical Terminology I (BOT 1613), which includes medical language relating to the various body systems including human anatomy and physiology, diseases/pathology, physical conditions, procedures, clinical specialties, and abbreviations.
+Emphasis is placed on correct spelling and pronunciation.
+(Lecture 3 hrs.)

+BOT 1713.
 MECHANICS OF COMMUNICATION.
 This course is designed to develop the basic English competencies necessary for success in the business world.
 A study of the parts of speech, sentence structure, sentence types, capitalization, punctuation, and spelling is emphasized.
-(Lecture, 3 hrs) - BOT 1813.
-ELECTRONIC SPREADSHEET.
-This course focuses on advanced applications of the electronic spreadsheet as an aid to management decision making.
-Prerequisites: Applied Business Math (BOT 1313) and Microcomputer Applications (BOT 1133), or consent of instructor.
-(Lecture, 2 hrs; Lab, 2 hrs) - BOT 2133.
-DESKTOP PUBLISHING.
-This course presents graphic design techniques, principles of page layout and design, and electronic publishing terminology and applications to create a variety of documents such as flyers, brochures, newsletters, and business cards using industry standard desktop publishing software, graphics, and effective design conventions.
-Prerequisite: Word Processing Applications (BOT 1143).
-(Lecture, 2 hrs; Lab, 2 hrs)
+(Lecture, 3 hrs.)

+BOT 1823.
+MICROSOFT EXCEL I. This course focuses on the application Microsoft Excel as an aid to management decision making.
+(Lecture, 2 hrs.; Lab, 2 hrs.)

+BOT 1853.
+MICROSOFT EXCEL II.
+This course is a continuation of Microsoft Excel I and focuses on advanced functions and applications of the software.
+(Lecture, 2 hrs.; Lab, 2 hrs.)

+BOT 2233.
+HUMAN RESOURCE MANAGEMENT.
+This course provides a general overview of the concepts and applications of the many parts of Human Resources (HR).
+Students will learn how the interdependence of the major topics in HR are created and implemented through the use of real world HR issues, community projects, and case studies.
+(Lecture, 2 hrs.; Lab, 2 hrs.)